Probate Q&A Series

 2. Key Steps in Transferring Real Property After Dying Without a Will

-An estate administrator (sometimes called an administrator ad litem or public administrator) must complete these steps to transfer real property correctly:
+An estate administrator must complete these steps to transfer real property correctly:

-1. Petition for Administration: File a petition in the clerk’s office of the county where the decedent lived.
+1. Petition for Administration: Apply in the clerk’s office of the county where the decedent lived.
 The clerk appoints the administrator.

 2. Inventory and Appraisal: List all real property, secure appraisals, and file an inventory with the clerk of court.